urkkiz225/kesaSimulaattori/README.md

 ## FOR NON ZIP DOWNLOADERS

-I uploaded the largest files with git.
-Dont remember the commands to download them from the pointer files, but they exist
+I uploaded the largest files with git large file support (LFS).
+This means that in order for you to properly download the game, youll have to run *git clone https://github.com/urkkiz225/kesaSimulaattori* in git bash.
+Git pull origin is untested, but im pretty sure you need high level access for that

 ##